 How Can HOAs Manage Their Reserve Funds Properly?

 There’s no use to having a reserve fund if you cannot manage it properly.
 Only use reserve funds for their intended purpose.
-They should not be used to pay for operating expenses or unnecessary repairs.
+The HOA should not use reserves to pay for operating expenses or unnecessary repairs.

 Reserve fund management is crucial if you want to protect your community’s money.
 Self-managed HOAs often lack the financial expertise and experience to handle these kinds of matters.
 HOA’s who want to ensure their financial health should consider working with an HOA accounting and management company.